 The most common problem that triggers Active Hood Malfunctions See Owner’s Manual error message is the hood actuator that is either damaged or deployed after an accident.

 Replacing a Mercedes-Benz hood actuator is an easy procedure.
 You will need a couple of screws to replace it.
-Depending on the issue, clearing the codes from the SRS module may be needed as well.
+Clear the codes from the SRS module may also be needed depending on the issue.